RENCHILIU/iOS/Swift in depth /Modeling data with enums.md

 ## Or vs. and

-Enum is better than struct when we want to idenfity the unique model. like below :
+Enum is better than struct when we want to identify the unique model. like below :

 1. Struct